intel-lab-lkp/linux/Documentation/leds/leds-blinkm.rst

   $

-b) Sysfs group to control rgb, fade, hsb, scripts ...
+c) Sysfs group to control rgb, fade, hsb, scripts ...
 #####################################################

 This extended interface is available as folder blinkm